Oxton Ladies football club child protection policies

 Every effort should be made to ensure that confidentiality is maintained for all concerned.

 Information should be handled and disseminated on a need to know basis only.
-This includes
+This includes the following people:

 • The Club Child Welfare Officer.